Skip to main content

 Frivolous return penalty

-You owe this penalty if you file Form IL-1040 and it does not contain information needed to figure the correct tax or shows a substantially incorrect tax because you are taking a frivolous position or are trying to delay or interfere with the collection of the tax.
+You owe this penalty if you file Form IL-1040, Individual Income Tax Return, and that return does not contain information needed to figure the correct tax or shows a substantially incorrect tax because you are taking a frivolous position or are trying to delay or interfere with the collection of the tax.

 Negligence penalty

-You owe this penalty if, in preparing a return or amended return, you do not make a reasonable attempt to comply with the provisions of any tax act, including showing careless reckless, or intentional disregard for the law or regulations.
+You owe this penalty if, in preparing a return or amended return, you do not make a reasonable attempt to comply with the provisions of any tax statute, including showing careless, reckless, or intentional disregard for the law or regulations.

 Personal liability penalty

-You owe this penalty if you have control, supervision, or are responsible for filing returns and making payment of the amount of any trust tax we administer, and willfully do not file the return or make the payment, or willfully attempt to evade or defeat the tax.
+You owe this penalty if you have control, supervision, or responsibility for filing returns and making payment of the amount of any trust tax that IDOR administers, and willfully do not file the return or make the payment or willfully attempt to evade or defeat the tax.

-Participant penalties are imposed on people or businesses who have participated in an abusive tax avoidance transaction.
-The following three penalties may apply
+IDOR imposes participant penalties on people or businesses who have participated in an abusive tax avoidance transaction.
+The following three penalties may apply:

-You owe this penalty on any deficiency of Illinois Income Tax that is caused by participating in any reportable transaction, if a significant purpose of the transaction is the avoidance or evasion of federal income tax, or by participating in any “listed transaction.”
+2. You owe reportable transaction understatement penalty on any deficiency of Illinois Income Tax that is caused by participating in any reportable transaction, if a significant purpose of the transaction is the avoidance or evasion of federal income tax, or by participating in any “listed transaction.”
+The penalty amount is 20% of deficiency or 30% if the transaction was not disclosed.

-You owe this penalty if you have been contacted by the IRS or us regarding the use of a potential tax avoidance transaction and you have a deficiency from that transaction.
+3. You owe a 100-percent interest penalty if you have been contacted by the IRS or IDOR regarding the use of a potential tax avoidance transaction and you have a deficiency from that transaction.
 This penalty is equal to 100 percent of the amount of interest assessed on the deficiency from the payment due date through the date that a notice of deficiency is issued.
+Note: This penalty applies only to potentially abusive transactions entered into before October 22, 2004, or listed transactions entered into between February 28, 2000, and December 31, 2004.

 Material advisor penalties are imposed on people or businesses who have organized, promoted, or sold a potentially abusive tax shelter.
 The following three penalties may apply:

-You owe this penalty if you are an organizer or seller of any plan or arrangement who has knowingly furnished a false statement about any tax deduction, credit, or other tax benefit that is obtainable by that plan or arrangement.
+3. You owe a promoting tax shelters penalty if you are an organizer or seller of any plan or arrangement who has knowingly furnished a false statement about any tax deduction, credit, or other tax benefit that is obtainable by that plan or arrangement.
+The penalty amount is the greater of $10,000 or 50 percent of the gross income received (or to be received) from anyone required to file an Illinois return and to whom you furnished a false statement.

-Note: For more information about reportable transactions, listed transactions and tax shelters, visit the IRS website at www.irs.gov.
+Note: See the IRS website at www.irs.gov for more information about reportable transactions, listed transactions, and tax shelters.

 Office Locations

-For office locations, see Regional Office Locations & Contact Information webpage.
+See our Regional Office Locations & Contact Information page for office locations.